From horror movies to indie darlings and Netflix’s productions – this is the summary of the worst films of 2018.

 Each year I am inclined to agree with my fellow critics that writing the list of the worst films is giving them a second chance at gaining more exposure.

-Let me begin with films that, regrettably, didn’t make the noble list.
+Yet before we explore the the worst flicks of 2018, let me begin with films that, regrettably, didn’t make this noble list.
 Among the Honorable Mentions of 2018, are:

-- Happytime Murders – for its depressing humor and the unforgettable scene with a muppet ostopus jacking off a muppet cow in an old-school adult movies VHS store.
+- Happytime Murders – for its depressing humor and the unforgettable scene with a muppet octopus jacking off a muppet cow in an old-school adult movies VHS store.
+Yuck.

 - Anon – for turning a great concept into a dragged-out hour of nonsense.